 Past Conferences and Workshops

-Professor Eugene Rogan: ‘British Setbacks on the Ottoman Front and the Imperative for an Arab Revolt’
+Professor Eugene Rogan, Director of the Middle East Centre at St Antony’s College, University of Oxford ‘British Setbacks on the Ottoman Front and the Imperative for an Arab Revolt’

-Professor Ali Allawi: ‘The Arab Revolt and Arab Aspirations for Statehood’
+Professor Ali Allawi, Research Professor at the National University of Singapore ‘The Arab Revolt and Arab Aspirations for Statehood’

-Dr Mehmet Tütüncü: ‘The Hejaz Railway as a ‘Gamechanger’ during World War I’
+Dr Mehmet Tütüncü, Chairman of the Research Centre for the Turkish and Arabic World in the Netherlands ‘The Hejaz Railway as a ‘Gamechanger’ during World War I’

 Red Sea VII